 We purchase mortgage loans throughout the United States and its territories.
 A pool may include mortgage loans secured by property in one or several states and may be relatively concentrated or diverse in location.
 Regional economic differences among locations may affect the likelihood that a borrower will prepay a mortgage loan or that a borrower will become delinquent.
 Thus, the differences among geographic concentrations in pools may affect whether the principal payment rate of a particular issuance of certificates will follow the predicted or average payment speeds of otherwise similar certificates issued concurrently.
-Furthermore, a natural disaster such as a hurricane, tornado or earthquake could severely affect the economy of a particular region for an extended period of time.
+Furthermore, a pandemic or a natural disaster (such as a hurricane, tornado or earthquake) could severely affect the economy of a particular region for an extended period of time.
 This could result in an increase in the number of defaults or repayments by borrowers, causing accelerated principal payments to certificateholders and adversely affecting your yield.
-See "Yield, Maturity and Prepayment Considerations-Maturity and Prepayment Considerations-Natural Disasters."
+See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayments Resulting from Servicing Policies and Practices Regarding Distressed Loans-Natural Disasters" and "-Mortgage Loans Impacted by COVID-19."